-Key product segments analysed in this report include premixed insulin, premixed analog, rapid acting analog, long acting analog, short acting insulin and intermediate insulin.
-Insulin acting analog retained the maximum market share in terms of revenue share in 2013 as high prices of long acting analogs contributed maximum towards revenue and launch of new products in various Latin American markets has captured the market.
-Lantus by Sanofi Aventis influenced the overall long acting market in 2013, however, a setback is expected due to its patent expiration in 2015.
+Key product segments analyzed in this report include premixed insulin, premixed analog, rapid acting analog, long-acting analog, short-acting insulin, and intermediate insulin.
+Insulin acting analog retained the maximum market share in terms of revenue share in 2013 as high prices of long-acting analogs contributed maximum towards revenue and launch of new products in various Latin American markets has captured the market.
+Lantus by Sanofi Aventis influenced the overall long-acting market in 2013, however, a setback is expected due to its patent expiration in 2015.

 Various insulin products are derived from different sources.
-Insulin market can be categorized on the basis of source of product as human recombinant insulin and analogs.
-Analogs possess maximum market share in terms of revenue in 2013 due to deeper market penetration of various new products such as Tresiba by Novo Nordisk.
+The insulin market can be categorized on the basis of source of the product as human recombinant insulin and analogs.
+Analogs possess a maximum market share in terms of revenue in 2013 due to deeper market penetration of various new products such as Tresiba by Novo Nordisk.

 Key applications of insulin include type I and other diabetes and type II diabetes.
-Type I diabetes, previously known as juvenile or insulin dependent diabetes has grabbed maximum market share in terms of revenue in 2013.
-Increasing usage of insulin for treatment of type I diabetes along with launch of new drugs has helped this segment to capture large market share.
+Type I diabetes, previously known as juvenile or insulin-dependent diabetes has grabbed maximum market share in terms of revenue in 2013.
+Increasing usage of insulin for the treatment of type I diabetes along with the launch of new drugs has helped this segment to capture large market share.

-Key countries analysed in this study include Brazil, Argentina, Chile, Mexico, Colombia, Venezuela and Peru.
-Brazil dominated the overall Latin America insulin market in terms of revenue owing to the various subsidies provided by local government as these medicines are affordable to common patients in Brazil.
-Moreover, funds provided by government for development of bio similar drugs locally have fuelled the growth of this market.
-Market share of Latin America is expected to face a tough competition from Asia Pacific region due to emerging economies such as India and China.
+Key countries analyzed in this study include Brazil, Argentina, Chile, Mexico, Colombia, Venezuela, and Peru.
+Brazil dominated the overall Latin America insulin market in terms of revenue owing to the various subsidies provided by the local government as these medicines are affordable to common patients in Brazil.
+Moreover, funds provided by the government for the development of biosimilar drugs locally have fuelled the growth of this market.
+The market share of Latin America is expected to face tough competition from the Asia Pacific region due to emerging economies such as India and China.